dfgtblyx/Bird_ID_Quiz/README.md

 - The app only opens links to eBird’s official media pages using taxon codes, so you **need to be online** to view bird images.
 - This tool is intended for **personal and educational use only**.
 Please respect the terms of use of Macaulay Library and eBird.
+- This project was developed with the help of ChatGPT for code generation, debugging, and documentation suggestions.
 ---

 Happy birding! 🐦